elugens/hello-javascript/docs/bonus-javascript-design-patterns/structural-design-patterns/composite-pattern.md

   </summary>
   <div>
     <div>
-      <strong>Interview Response:</strong>The participating objects in the Composite Pattern include the Component, Leaf, and Composite objects.
+      <strong>Interview Response:</strong> The participating objects in the Composite Pattern include the Component, Leaf, and Composite objects.
     </div>
     <br />
     <div></div>

 - **Component** – The component declares the interface for the objects in the composition.
-- **Leaf** – The leaf represents leaf objects in the composition.
-A leaf is defined as an object that has no children in this pattern.
+- **Leaf** – The leaf represents leaf objects in the composition, and a leaf is defined as an object with no children in this pattern.
-- **Composite** – The Composite object represents branches or subtrees in the composition and maintains a collection of child components.
+- **Composite** – The Composite object represents branches of subtrees in the composition and maintains a collection of child components.

 <br />
   </div>